technologies-of-history/spring-2026/README.md

-# HUM-331-Princeton.github.io
-This is the course website for HUM 331/HIS 336 at Princeton University, built using Jekyll Now.

-Students will be learning to use GitHub to post digital assignments to our course blog.
+# Technologies of History from Cuneiform to Coding
+This is the course website for HIST 30693, featuring work produced by students enrolled in the Spring 2026 semester.
+For more on the course's syllabus, assignment, and schedule, visit [https://technologies-of-history/course](https://technologies-of-history/course).